rayed-therap/human-activity-recognition-smartwartch/README.md

 The diagram above shows the actual network architecture used.
 The LSTM feeds-forward to a dense layer which applies a dropout of probability 0.2.
 Following the dropout layer is another dense layer that applies the softmax function to output probabilities of the 5 classes.
 The class with the highest probability is considered as the network's prediction.

 ## Benchmark
-Different groups obtained numerous accuracies in the past using smartphone data.
+In the past, different groups obtained various accuracies using smartphone data.
 Accuracy ranged from 90% to 99% depending on the set of sensor values used and the generation of synthetic data (average, mean, standard deviation, etc).
-I was unable to find a study that solely relied on smartwatch data to detect human activities of daily living.
-Therefore, an accuracy of 90% would be acceptable given the current literature.
+I was unable to find a study that solely relied on smartwatch data.
+Therefore, I trained a baseline SVM model with 50000 data-points and obtained an accuracy of 70%.
+With my LSTM model, I aspire to do substantially better.

 # III.
 Methodology
-### Data Preprocessing
+## Data Preprocessing
 The data was preprocessed in the following ways:
 1. Merge acceleration and gyroscope data to obtain 6 features (triaxes of accelerometer and gyroscope).
 2. The sensor readings were clipped in the range `(-30, 30)`.